sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/Razor/Pages/GettingStarted.razor.md

 ## Storing Knowledge & Making Inferences - with SCFirstOrderLogic.Inference.Basic

-Once you have some sentences, storing them and making inferences can be done with the aid of the types in the `SCFirstOrderLogic.Inference.Basic` package.
+Once you have some formulas, storing them and making inferences can be done with the aid of the types in the `SCFirstOrderLogic.Inference.Basic` package.
 This library includes a few very simple knowledge bases - one that uses forward chaining, one that uses backward chaining, and one that uses resolution.
 These implementations are not as yet sophisticated enough to be useful in a production scenario, but should be useful as a learning tool, and perhaps even as a starting point for more capable implementations.
 Some examples follow, but first, here's our domain, taken from section 9.3 of 'Artificial Intelligence: A Modern Approach':

 ```
 using SCFirstOrderLogic;
-using SCFirstOrderLogic.SentenceCreation;
+using SCFirstOrderLogic.FormulaCreation;
 using System.Linq;

 var rules = new[]